smontanari/qunit-selenium/README.md

     $ qunit-selenium [--timeout=seconds] [--screenshot=FILE] URL

-This command will open the given url and wait for the QUnit tests to complete before collecting and displaying the test run results.
+This command will open the QUnit test page at the given url and wait for the  tests to complete before collecting and displaying the test run results.
+If the tests do not complete within the given timeout (by default it's 10 seconds) Selenium will raise an error and the command will fail.

 Example:

-    $ qunit-selenium --timeout 20 --screenshot mytests.png
+    $ qunit-selenium --timeout 20 --screenshot mytests.png http://myserver/tests

-### Through the API
+### Ruby API

 ```ruby
 require 'qunit/selenium/test_runner'